alexfornuto/docs/docs/networking/vpn/secure-clustering-with-tinc-on-ubuntu-16-04.md

 ## Configure tinc

-1. Decide what you want to name your network and put it in `/etc/tinc/nets.boot`.
+1. The file `/etc/tinc/nets.boot` stores the names of private networks used by your Linode.
+Use the command below to add yours, replacing `mynetwork` with your choice of network name.

         echo 'mynetwork' | sudo tee -a /etc/tinc/nets.boot

+    Remember to change `mynetwork` in all following commands to match.

 2. Create a directory to put the network configuration files in.